ArumitaDe/Bamazon/README.md

 User command line prompts are written using Inquirer and the MySQL queries update store inventory quantities.
 This application provided practice in writing MySQL queries, and creating a Node command line application.

+You can access the app as a Customer, a Manager or a Supervisor.

-Download or Fork and then from root directory:
+Download or Clone and then from root directory:

 npm install

-npm start
+then

+node bamazonCustomer.js

+or

+node bamazonManager.js

+or

+node

+bamazonSupervisor.js